nominalaeon/deli-line/README.md

 ### Relative paths

-# scripts loaded in page-layout.hbs rely on relative-path variable from page templates
+Scripts and other site assets loaded in page-layout.hbs rely on relative-path variable from page templates.

+    <script src="{{relativePath}}assets/js/utils.js"></script>

+The relative-path variable is set at the top of the page template file.

+    ---
+    title: "Some child-of-a-child page"
+    relative-path: "../../"
+    ---